Determining system Hamiltonian from eigenstate measurements without correlation functions: Abstract

 \section{Abstract}

 Local Hamiltonians arise naturally in physical systems.
 Despite its seemingly `simple' local structure, exotic features such as nonlocal correlations and topological orders exhibit in eigenstates of these systems.
 Previous studies for recovering local Hamiltonians from measurements on an eigenstate $\ket{\psi}$ require information of nonlocal correlation functions.
-In this work, we develop an algorithm to determine local Hamiltonians from only local measurements on $\ket{\psi}$, by reformulating the task as an unconstrained optimization problem of certain target function of Hamiltonian parameters, with only polynomial number of parameters in terms of system size.
-We also develop a machine learning-based-method to solve the first-order gradient used in the algorithm.
-Our method is tested numerically for randomly generated local Hamiltonians and returns promising reconstruction in the desired accuracy.
-Our result shed light on the fundamental question on how a single eigenstate can encode the full system Hamiltonian, indicating a somewhat surprising answer that only local measurements are enough without additional assumptions, for generic cases.
+In this work, we argue that local measurements on $\ket{\psi}$ is enough to recover the Hamiltonian in most of the cases.
+Specially, we develop an algorithm to demonstrate the observation.
+Our algorithm is tested numerically for randomly generated local Hamiltonians of different system sizes and returns promising reconstructions with desired accuracy.
+Additionally, for random generated Hamiltonians (not necessarily local), our algorithm also provides precise estimations.